ColumbiaRoad/wp-ssr/README.md

 - [ ] Add `.env` file support for the Node application
 - [ ] Optimize for large amount of renders
+- [ ] Lock the rendering process to prevent multiple simultaneous render calls